 How to Debug Pod Scheduling Failures

 Troubleshoot pods stuck in Pending state due to scheduling issues.
-Learn to diagnose resource constraints, node affinity, taints, and topology spread problems.
+Learn to diagnose resource constraints, node affinity, taints, and topology spread.

 Pods stuck in Pending state indicate scheduling failures.
 Learn to diagnose resource constraints, affinity rules, taints, tolerations, and other scheduling issues.